 Insomnia can plague all of us at any point in our lives, at any time of year.

 At our clinic, we often see a steady uptick in the number of patients who complain of insomnia and poorer sleep during the summer months.
-Believe it or not, there is actually good reason for this change!
+Believe it or not, there is actually a good reason for this change!
 And, better yet, there are positive steps you can take to help get a better night’s sleep.

 The reasons for worsened insomnia in the summer are many, but the biggest culprits are longer daylight hours and hotter temperatures.
 Here is what we know about these things from a scientific standpoint: First, your pineal gland turns on when exposed to daylight and this causes the brain to wake up.
 So, unless you sleep in a deep, dark cave (ooh, doesn’t that sound great right about now?), you will likely find it harder to sleep as late as you do during the winter months, simply because the sun begins to rise so early in the day.

 As for the hot weather, studies show that there is an important relationship between body temperature and room temperature, which creates a temperature gradient that promotes restful sleep.
 If the room temperature is too hot, this gradient is skewed and you lose sleep.
 For menopausal women experiencing hot flashes, this can be even more troublesome because their gradient is already out of balance due to higher body temperatures.
 This can be very uncomfortable, and that deep, dark cave can sound like a perfect hideaway.